-It can turn out, however, that small changes in the inclusiveness of a product definition affects whether the various goods are substitutes according to the standard definition.
-It is convenient to say that goods are weak substitutes when the substitutes condition is satisfied given a classification of the goods with a single price for each type of good and strong substitutes when each item is regarded as distinct, potentially having its own price.
-The biggest surprises in our analysis are that even in very ordinary-looking problems, the two notions of substitutes have very different implications for the analysis of auctions and equilibrium.
-It can even happen that identical goods fail to be price-theoretic substitutes for one another.
+It can turn out, however, that changes in the inclusiveness of a product definition affects whether the goods are substitutes according to the standard definition.
+It is convenient to say that goods are weak substitutes when the substitutes condition is satisfied for a given classification of the goods and strong substitutes when each item is regarded as distinct, potentially having its own price.
+Even in ordinary-looking problems, these two notions of substitutes have very different implications for the analysis of auctions and competitive equilibrium.
+It can even happen that identical goods fail to be substitutes for one another according to the standard definition.

 We illustrate the possibilities with some simple examples.
 Consider a firm producing an output whose price is normalized to one.
-Suppose that the firm's output f(x, y) is a function of two types of discrete inputs $x \in \{0, 1\}$ and $y \in \{0, 1, 2\}$ , as follows:
+Suppose that the firm's output f(x, y) is a function of two types of discrete inputs $x \in \{0, 1\}$ and $y \in \{0, 1, 2\}$ according to which we tabulate below: